 - Honors contracts allow students in non-Honors course sections to enhance their learning, explore an area of interest, and produce a portfolio-worthy project

 - Students who complete 12 or more Honors credits and graduate with a GPA of 3.40 or higher are recognized as Honors Scholars at graduation and on their transcripts

 - Honors students can benefit from the guidance of faculty mentors, build their professional and academic network and apply for internships, study abroad programs, and various research opportunities

 Generally speaking, students can earn Honors credit in three different ways:

-- Completing an Honors Contract– think of it as an extra-credit project – for a non-Honors course in which you are currently enrolled
+- Completing an Honors Contract, a special project – for a non-Honors course section

-- Joining a voluntary Honors workshop accompanying specific courses: MA 440 and BI 201 ONLY (must be currently enrolled to participate)
+- Joining a voluntary Honors workshop that accompanies a specific course. (i.e., MA 440 and BI 201)

 Students who earn 12 or more hours of Honors credit and graduate with a 3.40 (or higher) GPA are recognized as Honors Scholars at graduation.
 This includes:

 - Honors notation on your diploma

 - Recognition as an Honors Scholar during the annual commencement ceremony